“If it rains then you could get wet.”

 If clauses are a potential cause.
 The main clause is the thing that happens (or can happen) as a result of the If clause.

-The zero conditional is used for situations that are always true.
+The zero conditional is used for situations that are always true (such as scientific facts).
 When this type of sentence is used, the time is in the present or always and we use the simple present tense (in both clauses).